Eco-Friendly Spring Cleaning Tips

 - The pantry may have natural cleaning supplies already stocked.
 Vinegar, lemons and baking soda can all be used to help clean and disinfect most areas of your home.
 For a comprehensive list of all of the things these wonder-ingredients can clean, check out this article on The Spruce.

 - Don’t be afraid of the dishwasher.
-While you might think that using a dishwasher is less sustainable than washing by hand, that’s not necessarily the case when it comes to water usage.
+You might think that using a dishwasher is less sustainable than washing by hand.
+But that’s not necessarily the case when it comes to water usage.
 According to this article in Green Matters, hand washing a load of dishes can waste as much as five times as much water as an efficient automatic dishwasher.
 Good thing our plant-based Zungleboo plates and bowls are dishwasher safe!

 - For tile or wood floors, consider sweeping more frequently than vacuuming to use less energy and spot cleaning instead of frequent mopping to use less water.

-While these may seem like small steps, if each of us changes a few habits or adopts some new Earth-friendly routines, we can make a difference.
+These may seem like small steps.
+But if each of us changes a few habits or adopts some new Earth-friendly routines, we can make a difference.
+One step at a time.